citusdata/citus_docs/admin_guide/upgrading_citus.rst

     $NEW_PG_PATH/bin/pg_upgrade -b $OLD_PG_PATH/bin/ -B $NEW_PG_PATH/bin/ \
                                 -d $OLD_PG_DATA -D $NEW_PG_DATA

-5. Copy Citus-generated :code:`postgresql.auto.conf` file along with the generated certificate files (:code:`server.crt` and :code:`server.key`)
+5. If you did not set up TLS configuration yourself, Citus will have done that and you need to copy the Citus-generated :code:`postgresql.auto.conf` file along with the generated certificate files (:code:`server.crt` and :code:`server.key`)

 .. code-block:: bash